arparaschiv/solar-coronal-inversion/README.md

 1. [test_1line](./test_1line.ipynb)
 2. [test_2line](./test_2line.ipynb)

+Note: The script versions (.py) of both 1-line nad 2-line tests and the test_cledb_script.sh are slurm enabled for headless RC system runs.
+These offer the same functionality as the notebooks (from which they are directly derived from).

 The synthetic test data is [hosted separately here.](https://drive.google.com/file/d/1XpBxEwUUyaqYy1NjbVKyCHJhMUKzoV_m/view?usp=sharing).
 Both examples are expected to fully execute in a correct installation.

 ### **Scholarly works supporting the CLEDB inversion**
 1. [Judge, Casini, & Paraschiv, ApJ, 2021](https://ui.adsabs.harvard.edu/abs/2021ApJ...912...18J/abstract)